Internal Medicine at SKMCH&RC, Lahore

 The Division of Gastroenterology runs daily consultant-led clinics for patients presenting with gastrointestinal disorders.

-SKMCH&RC is a tertiary referral centre for cirrhosis, in particular for patients with primary liver cancer or hepatocellular carcinoma.
-Our consultants are well-versed in innovative and comprehensive therapies, including complications of cirrhosis as well as relatively uncommon hepatobiliary procedures such as detailed below (in Endoscopy section).
-The multidisciplinary team of medical, surgical, and radiological specialists at SKMCH&RC work closely together to diagnose and treat all types of liver disease and disorders.
+SKMCH&RC, Lahore is a tertiary referral centre for cirrhosis, in particular for patients with primary liver cancer or hepatocellular carcinoma.
+Our consultants are well-versed in innovative and comprehensive therapies, including complications of cirrhosis, as well as, relatively uncommon hepatobiliary procedures such as detailed below (in Endoscopy section).
+The multidisciplinary team of medical, surgical, and radiological specialists at SKMCH&RC work closely together to diagnose and treat all types of liver diseases and disorders.

 The hospital houses a purpose-built, state-of-the-art Endoscopy Unit, providing diagnostic and therapeutic endoscopy facilities with the latest video-scopes and recording systems.
 International standards of cleaning and sterilisation of equipment are followed to ensure patient safety.
 Our computerised reporting system ensures that a permanent record of all procedures performed is maintained.

 Our team of gastroenterologists offer the following endoscopy services:

 Diagnostic and therapeutic Oesophago-Gastro-Duodenoscopy (OGD) including dilatation, polypectomy, banding, metallic stent placement, Argon Plasma Coagulation (APC) therapy and Percutaneous Endoscopic Gastrostomy (PEG) placement.